Mihoubi/dynamique-cluster-nifi/README.md

-# RATP PreProd Nifi project : Infrastructure as Code
+# Nifi Dynamic Cluster project : Infrastructure as Code

 This project gathers all the infrastructure as code and configuration management scripts for the RATP Dev Nifi project